 Problem · US site architecture

-Built a US version of our website.
+Built a US site.
 Conversion is still bad.
-What is the US site supposed to do differently?
+What should the site do differently?

 The translation was good.
 The design is clean.
-The US site reads the way the home site reads, in American English.
+The US site judges the way the home site judges, in American English.
 The conversion did not move.
 The US site was supposed to do different work, not the same work in a different language.

 Six signals the US site is doing the same work as the home site.

 • The hero that does not name the category.
-The hero copy reads as competence and capability.
-It does not name the US category or the US peer set the firm wants to be sorted into.
+The hero copy lands as competence and capability.
+It does not name the US category or the US peer set GMA wants to be sorted into.

 • The bounce rate above 70%.
 US visitors arrive, scan the hero for a second or two, leave.
 The session dwell is below ten seconds.